dimcey/LinuxTranslator/README.md

 --------
 1) Pooling words from an online dictionary.
 2) gdialog GUI.
 The program runs when the script "linuxtranslate_ui" is executed.
 3) Networked client-service implementation
 Executing "linuxtranslate_ui" will run locally, while executing the command "linuxtranslate_ui --network" will run  the program in the network.
-4) Localization on Macedonian language
+4) Localization on Macedonian languag
 Executing the command "LC_ALL=mk_MK.UTF-8 linuxtranslate_ui" will run the GUI with Macedonian language.